Editorial Standards

 What Form 4852 is, and when you should use it

 Form 4852 is the IRS’s official substitute for Form W‑2 or Form 1099‑R. You use it when the employer or payer never sends the form, sends an incorrect one, or cannot correct it in time for you to file.
+If the form you received was wrong, the IRS expects you to first request a corrected version (W‑2c or corrected 1099‑R) from the employer or payer; Form 4852 is only the fallback when that correction cannot be obtained in time.
 That way, you can report wages or retirement distributions and withholding accurately, even if the original form is not in hand.

 You will include your identifying details, the payer’s name and address, the employer identification number if known, your best estimates for income and federal withholding, and a plain explanation of your attempts to obtain the original.
 Keep copies of final pay stubs, payroll reports, or plan statements because the IRS can ask how you arrived at the figures.